 Ben Harrington has been honored by the United Way of Greater Knoxville with the Wayne Murdoch CEO of the Year Award and in August 2010 he received the Health Care Heroes Award for Community Service presented by the Greater Knoxville Business Journal in recognition of the Mental Health 101 and Mental Health Matters in the Workplace programs.

 He earned a BA in History in 1982 from Heidelberg University and his MA Ed in Education Counseling in 1984 from Bowling Green State University.
-He is married to Norma Harrington and together they have two sons, Donovan & Jackson and three dogs, Molly, Baxter Bugtussel & Lady Violet.
+He is married to Norma Harrington and together they have two sons, Donovan & Jackson and two dogs, Baxter Bugtussel & Lady Violet.